dthree/vantage/README.md

 Yes, and no. Inspired by and based on [commander.js](https://www.npmjs.com/package/commander), Vantage allows you to connect into and hop between running Node applications with an interactive prompt provided by [inquirer.js](https://www.npmjs.com/package/inquirer), giving a real-time perspective of your application you otherwise haven't had.

+The CLI includes built-in help, command history and autocompletion.

 ```bash
 $ npm install vantage -g
 $ vantage 127.0.0.1:80